section-engineering-education/engineering-education/content/articles/how-to-share-data-between-a-docker-container-and-the-host-computer/index.md

 #### Step 2: Build and run the container using the Nginx image

-Using the Nginx image that we have pulled, we will create a Docker container as shown below.
+Using the Nginx image that we have pulled, we will create a Docker container that will:

 - Run a container in the background using `-t -d`.
 - Set for port mapping using `-P`.